Question about the program? Call, text or email us. We're here to help!

 If so, you're not alone.
 We all do it.
 But the problem is that when we wait for things to be perfect, we never get anything done.
 And when we take the all-or-nothing approach, what we get is nothing—every single time.

 So what do we do?

-Let’s start by admitting there’s no such thing as perfection.
-Now, I’m not saying that means you should stop striving to get things the way you want them.
-I’m saying that we often don’t act on our good intentions because we’re waiting for the right moment, when there is no right moment.
-There’s just now.
+Let's start by admitting that there's no such thing as perfection.
+Now, I'm not saying that means you should stop striving to get things the way you want them.
+I'm saying that we often don't act on our good intentions because we're waiting for the right moment, when there is no right moment.
+There's just now.
 Aim for progress, not perfection.